Fix: Hopper 3 External Hard Drive Disappearing from DVR Menu

 You can open your hard drive to confirm if the parts inside work properly but don’t do this if you aren’t familiar with it.

 Instead, I’d suggest taking it to your local PC or hardware store and asking the technician to verify if there’s any damage.
+Internal damage on a hard drive can be fixed depending on the severity of the issue.

 But if it’s too far gone, you’ll have to replace the hard drive.